-In 2012, I moved into the world of STEM publishing, first as a Production Editor and then as a Technology Support Specialist.
-Finally, in early 2017, I took on a project management role for publishing technology.
+I’ve worked in STEM publishing since 2012, first as a Production Editor and then as a Publishing Technology Support Specialist.
+Finally, in late 2016, I took on a project management role for publishing technology.

-Currently, as a Project Manager, I plan the projects that make publishing possible for our customers.
-I also manage resources for the Technology Department and oversee the development and maintenance of support portals for internal and external customers.
+Currently, as a Project Manager, I plan the projects that make publishing possible for our customers, balancing department resources against company need.
+I also over oversee the development and maintenance of support portals for internal and external customers.

 There have been very few dull moments—I’m often glued to my chair from 8:30 to 4:30 each day…every day.

-Though it’s been a few years, I’ve tried to squeeze in freelance work or consultation:
+Though it’s now been a few years, I also managed to squeeze in some freelance work, media consultation, and general creativity:

 Web Design and Production

 (Note that both sites are now only available via the Internet Archive.
 Some files, features, or graphics may not have been indexed properly.
-Note that the Entropia site also has an Adobe Flash element, which does play safely from the Internet Archive.)
+Note that the Entropia site also has an Adobe Flash that no longer plays due to product end of life.)

 Book Design and Composition

-That said, I have training in the Adobe Creative Suite, including InDesign, Dreamweaver, Photoshop, Illustrator, Acrobat Pro, and the late great Adobe Flash (fun sample here).
+That said, I have training in the Adobe Creative Suite, including InDesign, Dreamweaver, Photoshop, Illustrator, Acrobat Pro, and the late great Adobe Flash (fun sample here—plays locally if you still have Flash installed).
 I’m also trained in FinalCut Pro for video production (fun sample here).